misiVoroslakos/misiVoroslakos.github.io/content/authors/misiV/_index.md

     url: https://buzsakilab.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include translational neuroscience, non-invasive brain stimulation and XXX.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
+  - XXX
-  - Information Retrieval
+  - YYY

 # Education to show in About widget
 education: